solapi/solapi-python/README.md

 ## Opening Issues

-If you encounter a bug with the SOLAPI SDK for PHP we would like to hear about it.
+If you encounter a bug with the SOLAPI SDK for Python we would like to hear about it.
 Search the [existing issues](https://github.com/solapi/solapi-python/issues) and try to make sure your problem doesn’t already exist before opening a new issue, It’s helpful if you include the version of the SDK you are using.
 Please include a stack trace and reduced repro case when appropriate, too.